 A newplugin that shall be integrated to support box layout is last issues

-#8 Updated by Joshua DeClercq about 6 years ago
+#8 Updated by Joshua DeClercq over 6 years ago

 In terms of design, I think there's a really simple approach that could be taken here.
 In terms of implementation...ehehhe...haha...well, anyway.
 Let me break it down--I'll be referring to the elements on the overview page as 'blocks' for this post: